Free Ways to Learn About Herbalism:

 13. Take a look at the Queering Herbalism website—it’s full of information for and about Queer and BIPOC healers.
 Download their free e-book, Queering Herbalism, compiled by Toi of the Queering Herbalism Blog.
 Not queer yourself?
 Then take two looks—cultural competency is crucial for herbalists.

 14. Marvelous monographs and more materia medica, oh my!
-Explore Herb Rally’s extensive list of herbal monographs.
+Explore Herb Rally’s extensive list of free herbal monographs.
+Pull out those flashcards, and you’ll be well on your way to training as an herbalist.

 16. Work-trade at conferences.
-Most herbal conferences offer work-trade positions, which is a great way to meet other herbal enthusiasts as well as attend herbal classes.
+Most herbal conferences offer work-trade positions, which is a great way to meet other herbal enthusiasts and attend herbal classes for free.
 In my early twenties, I work-traded at the Medicines from the Earth conference, where I now sometimes teach.
 Peep the pages of our Budding Herbalist Guide for a list of well-known herbal conferences!
+Prot-tip: Be sure to apply early because work-trade positions generally fill up quickly.

 JULIET BLANKESPOOR is the founder, primary instructor, and Creative Director of the Chestnut School of Herbal Medicine, an online school serving thousands of students from around the globe.
 She's a professional plant-human matchmaker and bonafide plant geek, with a degree in botany and over 30 years of experience teaching and writing about herbalism, medicine making, and organic herb cultivation.
 Juliet’s lifelong captivation with medicinal weeds and herb gardening has birthed many botanical enterprises over the decades, including an herbal nursery and a farm-to-apothecary herbal products business.